cbent28/TheBlackSwan/README.md

 History of Black Swan Events
 ------------------------------------

-The term Black Swan was coined by Nassim Nicholas Taleb, a Finance professor, writer, and former Wall Street Quant trader for 21 years, where he developed computer models for major financial institutions.
-The word Black Swan was popularized after the meltdown that resulting after the Financial crisis of 2008.
+The term Black Swan was created by Nassim Nicholas Taleb, a Finance professor, writer, and former Wall Street Quant trader for 21 years, where he developed computer models for major financial institutions.
+The word Black Swan became very popular after the Financial crisis of 2008.

 **Examples of Black Swan Events throughout History:**
 1. Black Swan Event 1997: Asian Financial Crisis